General Terms and conditions for Trans Africa Tours (hereinafter the Travel Organiser)

 The extended travel information and route description are part of the travel agreement / booking of a trip, self-drive and/or car rental holiday.
 Make sure that you read these as well before you proceed to booking a trip.

-2. Cancellation of the trip by the traveler: Cancellation of the trip by the traveler should be made known immediately by phone to the Travel Organiser.
-Subsequently the cancellation must be confirmed in writing via email and/or post to the Travel Organiser by the traveller.
+2. Cancellation of the trip by the traveler: Cancellation of the trip by the traveler should be made known immediately by phone or e-mail to the Travel Organiser or Trans Africa Self Drive Adventures and Tours.

 If you cancel a trip, the following costs shall be charged to you: